tnwei/nblabel/README.md

 ## Usage

-WIP, but currently looks like this:
+Disclaimer: early WIP, currently looks like this:

 ```python
 from nblabel import label